HPCBio/Data-Management/lessons/01-data-organization.md

 ---

+Though this takes some getting used to, I have found it does help significantly (and you can evolve this scheme to best fit within your workflow).

 Your future self will thank you. :smiley:

 ---

 ## Exercise

-In this exercise we will setup a filesystem for the project we will be using in the next session.
-We will also introduce you to some helpful shell commands/programs/tools:
+In today's exercises we will setup a filesystem for the project we will be using in the next session.
+You will use these shell commands/programs/tools:

 * ``mkdir`` - create directories
 * ``pwd`` - print the current (present) working directory
 * ``history`` - view bash history
 * ``tail`` - view end of file

+---

+## Exercise

 * ``|`` - UNIX pipe
 * ``nano`` - editor
 * ``>>`` - append to file